Start a Building Hardware & Tools Trading Business in Dubai

 Building hardware and tools are essential inputs at every stage of construction.
 From fasteners and fixings to power tools, hand tools, and structural hardware, demand is consistent and broad-based.
 Dubai's strategic location between Asia, Africa, and Europe also makes it an ideal re-export hub, allowing traders to serve markets well beyond the UAE's borders.

-The Licence: What Activity Code 4752.6 Covers
+The License: What Activity Code 4752.6 Covers

 The activity falls under ISIC Activity Code 4752.6, classified as the retail sale of hardware, paints, and glass in specialised stores.
-Under a Trading Licence issued through Dubai South Business Hub Free Zone, this activity permits businesses to trade in:
+Under a Trading License issued through Dubai South Business Hub Free Zone, this activity permits businesses to trade in:

 Hand tools and power tools